Rajpratik71/Mininet-wiki/FAQ.md

 Note that if you are running a *remote* controller (rather than a local OVS or Linux bridge as suggested here), `waitConnected()` will only wait for the switches to *connect* to your controller.
 If you are using a remote controller, you should check the controller console or logs for any updates.

 As noted above, running spanning tree removes any performance improvement from multipath networks, although it can still provide redundancy for reliability (if you deactivate a link, STP can compute a new spanning tree that uses a different link and restores connectivity.)
+If this sounds terrible, it's because it is - one of the advantages of using a multipath-capable OpenFlow controller is that you can potentially escape the tyranny of Spanning Tree!

 If you wish to code your own multipath-capable controller in POX, you may also wish to take a look at [RipL-POX](https://github.com/brandonheller/riplpox), which provides starter code for a multipath-capable controller, as well as some of the multipath experiments on http://reproducingnetworkresearch.wordpress.com .
 But, you will still probably have to do some work and actually understand what you are doing.